mja65/Emu68-Imager/docs/instructions.md

 There are several sections where the imager tool downloads all necessary packages from the internet.
 Finally, the image will be written to the SD Card and when finished you can eject it and remove it from the drive.

-Now you can insert the SD Card into RaspberryPi on your amiga and continue with the [Amiga Utilities instructions](amigautilities.md)!
+Now you can insert the SD Card into RaspberryPi on your Amiga and continue with the [Amiga Utilities instructions](amigautilities.md)!